 Controlling hawkweed with fertilizer applications in spring increases grasses and other groundcovers to help choke out the weed.

 New Biological Hawkweed Control

 The organic gardener tries not to use any herbicides or chemicals in the landscape.
 In order to get some help controlling weed pests, new trials in biological warfare on problem plants are being studied.
-Studies on which insects eat the plant are being conducted and once the primary predators are identified, they will be monitored to ensure their presence doesn’t have a negative effect on other plants.
+Studies in which insects eat this plant are being conducted and, once the primary predators are identified, they will be monitored to ensure their presence doesn’t have a negative effect on other plants.

 This is a time consuming process but bio-control on other pest species has been very effective and safe.
 For now, a combination of fertilization, manual control, and spot chemical application on hawkweed provide the best method of managing this pest plant.